Lost-Empire-Entertainment/Websites/server/_external_shared/KalaServer/readme.md

 KalaServer is a lightweight C++ 20 library for Windows and Linux that allows you to make web, media or any other kind of a server with very few dependencies.
 The library is currently in early alpha development, so a lot of changes will come, but the core goals will stay the same.

+# Cloudflare tunnel

+*KalaServer* supports Cloudflare tunnel but is not required to use it.
+If you wish to use Cloudflare tunnel then you must manually [download](https://github.com/cloudflare/cloudflared/releases) it and place it to C:\cloudflared or /usr/local/bin.

 ---

 ## Links